helium/HIP/0051-helium-dao.md

    support for subnetworks. veHNT stakers towards a DNP are rewarded up to a fixed cap of 6% DNT emissions every epoch.
 This is fixed across DNPs and cannot be changed by the DNP.
-The reason to keep this fixed is to avoid a scenario where DNPs compete to give more rewards to veHNT stakers at the expense of hotspot hosts.
+The reason to keep this fixed is to avoid a scenario where DNPs compete to give more rewards to veHNT stakers at the expense of Hotspot hosts.
 2. **New Subnetwork Proposals** Proposals for new decentralized network protocol to become a part of the Helium Network as a subDAO must be voted on by veHNT.\*\*
 3. **Helium DAO Proposals** All proposals that impact global Helium DAO parameters including DAO